 - 100 mile, 100 kms, 50 miles and 4 x 25kms relay – 0600 hrs on Saturday 30 September

 - 50 km 0600 on Sunday.

 The objective is to have all events finished by 1500 hrs on the Sunday if possible.

 Mementos: All contestants will receive a commemorative race buff.
-Those in the 25 kms (solo, teams or pacers) and those in the 50 kms will get a medal and in the 80-100-160 will receive a belt buckle
+Finishers in the 25 kms (solo, teams or pacers) and in the 50 kms & 50 miles will receive a commemorative medallion and finishers in the 100 miles & 100 kms will receive a commemorative belt buckle

 Where: Nerang Cycling Velodrome: 1 Hope Street, Nerang, just 1 minute from the M1 motorway.
 See map.